Canon EOS: Transition to mirrorless

 In 2022, Canon released the first APS-C cameras to use the RF mount, the midrange EOS R10 and the enthusiast-grade EOS R7.
 These served as successors to the EOS 850D and EOS 7D Mark II DSLRs respectively.
 Both cameras featured the same image processor and subject-detection autofocus system as Canon's high-end EOS mirrorless cameras such as the EOS R5 and R3.
 Compared to the cheaper EOS R10, the EOS R7 featured in-body image stabilization and weather sealing, though it lacked the EOS R10's in-body flash.
 Alongside these cameras, Canon introduced new "RF-S" lenses designed for APS-C RF mount cameras.
 These lenses have a smaller image circle with APS-C sensor coverage, allowing them to be lighter and more compact, but utilize the same RF mount as existing RF lenses.
 Unlike EF-S lenses, which required an adapter to be used with EF mount cameras, RF-S lenses can be used on full-frame RF mount cameras; the camera body automatically crops the frame to only use an APS-C sized portion of the sensor.

-2023 saw the release of the entry-level full-frame EOS R8.
-The EOS R8 combined aspects of the higher-end EOS R6 Mark II, namely its image sensor and processor, with a compact body derived from the EOS RP.
-To reduce costs, the EOS R8 omitted the fully mechanical shutter, in-body image stabilization, and autofocus joystick of the EOS R6 Mark II.
-Launched alongside the EOS R8 was the entry-level APS-C EOS R50, an RF mount successor to the mirrorless EOS M50 Mark II and the EOS 250D DSLR, intended to be used for casual photography and vlogging.
-The EOS R50 shared many specifications with the more expensive EOS R10, but had a more compact body and fewer physical controls.
-The EOS R100, a cut-down version of the EOS R50 with a previous-generation processor, was released later that year.
+Until this point, Canon had supported both the EOS M system and the EOS R system of mirrorless cameras; however, with the release of the entry-level RF mount EOS R50 and R100 mirrorless cameras in 2023, Canon officially discontinued the EOS M system camera models and lenses.

 In 2024, Canon released its first flagship mirrorless camera, the full-frame EOS R1.
 Targeted towards sports photography, the EOS R1 featured many improvements over the EOS R3: faster image readout speeds, improved image stabilization and eye-tracking autofocus, raw video recording, a supplementary processor to further improve autofocus subject tracking, and improved durability.
 The EOS R1 received critical acclaim from photography reviewers such as Digital Camera World and Amateur Photographer.

-As of October 2025, Canon's most recently released mirrorless camera is the EOS R50 V, a vlogging-focused variant of the EOS R50 and the first EOS V series camera.
-The EOS R50 V omits the electronic viewfinder and built-in flash of the EOS R50 and gains improved connectivity and video recording capabilities.
+The following year, Canon introduced the first EOS V series camera, the EOS R50 V. Intended as a vlogging-focused variant of the EOS R50, the R50 V omits the electronic viewfinder and built-in flash of the EOS R50 and gains improved connectivity and video recording capabilities.
+The EOS R6 V, a video-focused variant of the EOS R6 Mark III featuring active fan cooling, was announced in 2026.